Privacy

 On an hourly cadence, Roster checks GitHub Releases for the project to see if a newer version is available.
 The request is unauthenticated.
 GitHub may log standard server-access information (IP, user-agent) under their own policy; we don't operate that endpoint and we don't see those logs.

-3 / Licensing endpoint (Pro only)
+3 / Licensing endpoint (Plus)

 • Activation - each time you paste your activation code on a machine.
 The call sends your code and a hardware fingerprint hash derived from stable Windows identifiers (a hash, not the raw values), and the server returns an Ed25519-signed licence token bound to that fingerprint.
 If your licence was previously bound to a different machine, the server rebinds it to the new one.
 The previous machine's daily refresh will then come back as 410 Gone, and that machine drops to the free tier on its own.